 I recently reread one of my favorite writing books, “Writing Down the Bones” by Natalie Goldberg.
 This book galvanized my identity as a writer in the late 80s.
 It was like a breath of fresh air again to get a dose her zen motivation medicine.

 Natalie was very practical in her teaching of what was essential in writing.
 She cut to the chase by teaching beginner’s mind and writing practice as “first thoughts” on the page, based on her 12 years of Zen meditation training.
-In “Bones” she advised, “It is important to have a way worked out to begin your writing; otherwise, washing the dishes becomes the most important thing on earth…” I have this quote heavily underlined in red pencil; when I read it again, I had an “isn’t that the truth” moment.
+In “Bones” she advised, “It is important to have a way worked out to begin your writing; otherwise, washing the dishes becomes the most important thing on earth…” I have this quote heavily underlined in red pencil from my previous journeys through this book.

 As Natalie says, we like to complicate things, but keeping things as simple as possible works best.
 Make a schedule for writing or call a writer friend when you get stuck.
 Otherwise, she says just pick a time and a place and then buckle down and do it.
 It’s okay to reward yourself afterward with chocolate chip cookies :).